PatrickStricker/Hebbian_Learning/README.md

   use_extended_readout=False
 ```

-Use the same command structure with the archived seed values for repeated runs.

 ## Convolutional benchmark replications

 The `softhebb/` and `modular-hebbian-cnn/` directories preserve the respective benchmark implementations, the added HPCA modes, and the exact experiment configurations used for the reported reference and matched HPCA conditions.
 Each directory contains its own environment and execution documentation.
 Run convolutional experiments from within the corresponding directory so that its local imports and configuration paths are resolved correctly.